BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.2/PyGame.md

-# 🎮 Week 3, Lesson 2: Build a Pygame Using GitHub Copilot Inline Editor
+# 🎮 Week 3, Lesson 2: Build Pong with GitHub Copilot in Agent Mode

 ## 💻 Step 1: Choose How to Run Your Game